tjohnston-softdev/python-study-notes/chapters/14-classes_objects.md

 * This function can be used to:
 	* Assign values to object properties.
 (Both specific and default)
 	* Perform necessary operations during the object's creation.
-* The first parameter is 'self', which refers to the object being created.
+* The first parameter is `self`, which refers to the object being created.

 ```python
 class Person: